 4 years later I’m still not back.

 Travel is addicting, rewarding, educational, and the way I want to live my life.
-I’ve never had such a fun 10 years.
+I’ve never had such fun in 10 years.
 Thanks to Giancarlo (and his lovely family) for taking this midwesterner and turning her into a global citizen.